dimonge/vue-novel/README.md

 # Vue Novel

-Vue Novel is an open-source plugin inspired by Novel that brings an AI-powered editor to any Vue-based web application.
+Vue Novel is an open-source plugin inspired by Novel that brings an AI-powered editor to any Vue or NuxtJS based web application.
 It offers various features and functionalities to enhance the content creation and editing experience.
+You can also use the example Nuxtjs project as the based for your project

 ## Installation